George Bergstrom

-George Edwin Bergstrom (March 12, 1876 – June 17, 1955) was an American architect who designed The Pentagon in Arlington County, Virginia.
+George Edwin Bergstrom (March 12, 1876 – June 17, 1955) was an American architect who designed many buildings in Los Angeles, California.
+He also designed The Pentagon in Arlington County, Virginia.

 Biography

 George Edwin Bergstrom was born in Neenah, Wisconsin, of Norwegian immigrant ancestry.
-His father, George O. Bergstrom, was a prominent businessman and local politician and his childhood home, now known as the George O. Bergstrom House, is listed on the National Register of Historic Places.
-He attended Phillips-Andover Academy, and was in the Yale University class of 1896.
+His father, George O. Bergstrom, was a prominent businessman and local politician.
+The Bergstroms' home, now known as the George O. Bergstrom House, is listed on the National Register of Historic Places.
+George Edwin Bergstrom attended Phillips-Andover Academy, and was in the Yale University class of 1896.
 He earned a Bachelor of Science degree from Massachusetts Institute of Technology in 1899.
 Bergstrom settled in Los Angeles, California, in 1901.
 In 1903, he married the former Nancy Kimberly, daughter of John A. Kimberly, a co-founder of Kimberly-Clark.
 They had two children; Alice Cheney Bergstrom and George Edwin Bergstrom, Jr.